amylour/scoops_pp1/README.md

 ### 5. Surface

-The visual language of the SCOOPS site was within the primary discussion with the client.
-It was as important as the sites functionality.
  A design was created that allowed a consistent flow throughout the three page site.
-A background was designed to reflect the cone wrapper used by SCOOPS since their opening day.
+ - A background was designed to reflect the cone wrapper used by the SCOOPS parlour.
 The striped, two-tone panel adorns each page, clearly identifying the SCOOPS brand.
-A panel of colours was created, similar to the interior of the parlour.
-A clean, sans-serif font, 'Josefin sans' was used in a medium weight to provide legible text at any size.
-Corners on all elements were rounded to maintain a retro feel.
+- A palette of blues and reds was created, similar to the interior of the parlour.
+- A clean, sans-serif font, 'Josefin sans' was used in a medium weight to provide legible text at any size.
+- Corners on all elements were rounded to maintain a retro feel.

 Overall, the design was intended and created to foster the emotional and familiar connection customers have with the parlour.

 ---